weatherisgood2/ngpt/README.md

 - ✅ **Dual Mode**: Use as a CLI tool or import as a Python library
 - 🪶 **Lightweight**: Minimal dependencies (just `requests`)
 - 🔄 **API Flexibility**: Works with OpenAI, Ollama, Groq, and any compatible endpoint
+- 💬 **Interactive Chat**: Continuous conversation with memory in modern UI
 - 📊 **Streaming Responses**: Real-time output for better user experience
 - 🔍 **Web Search**: Integrated with compatible API endpoints
 - ⚙️ **Multiple Configurations**: Cross-platform config system supporting different profiles